Chopta Tour Package from Delhi | Tungnath & Chandrashila Trek 2026

 Chopta, located at 2,680 metres in the Garhwal Himalayas of Uttarakhand, is one of the few places in India that remains a pristine alpine meadow throughout the year.
 In summer, it is carpeted with green grass and wildflowers, while in winter it turns into a white snow paradise.
 From almost every point in Chopt, you get a 360-degree panoramic view of giant Himalayan peaks – Nanda Devi (7,816 m), Trishul (7,120 m), Chaukhamba (7,138 m), Kedarnath, Neelkanth, Bandarpoonch and many more.
 Because of this untouched beauty, Chopta is popularly known as the “Mini Switzerland of India”.
 Adding to its charm is Tungnath – the highest Shiva temple in the world (3,690 m) – and Chandrashila summit (4,000+ m) that offers one of the most dramatic sunrise views in the entire Himalayas.
 Deoriatal Lake, with its mirror-like reflection of the Chaukhamba massif, completes the postcard-perfect experience.

 This is an easy-to-moderate grade trek, ideal for beginners, first-time trekkers, families with children above 9–10 years, and fit senior citizens (up to 65 years).
-Total walking distance over 3 days is only 14–16 km, with the longest single day being 9–10 km round trip (Chopta ↔ Tungnath ↔ Chandrashila).
+The total walking distance over 3 days is only 14–16 km, with the longest single day being 9–10 km round trip (Chopta ↔ Tungnath ↔ Chandrashila).
 The trail is well-defined, mostly gradual, with only the last 1 km from Tungnath to Chandrashila being steep.
+The Chopta Chandrashila Trek from Delhi is especially popular among weekend travellers because it is short, scenic, and beginner-friendly.
 If you can jog/walk 5 km comfortably in 45–50 minutes in your city, you are fit enough for this trek.
 People above 50 years are requested to carry a basic fitness certificate from an MBBS doctor.

 How to Reach Chopta (Distance & Time)